Skip to content

 Building ponyc from source is a multi-stage process:

-make configure # Configure the CMake build directory
+cmake --preset release # Configure the build directory

-sudo make install # Install to /usr/local (or use prefix=/foo)
+sudo cmake --install build/build_release # Install to /usr/local

-make libs only needs to run once.
-You’ll need to rerun it if the vendored LLVM submodule changes or if you run make distclean.
+cmake -P lib/build-libs.cmake only needs to run once.
+You’ll need to rerun it if the vendored LLVM submodule changes or if you delete the build directory.
+To speed up the LLVM build, pass -DJOBS (LLVM is memory-hungry, so keep it modest):

 To clean up:

-• make distclean — deletes the entire build directory, including LLVM.
-You’ll need to rerun make libs after this.
+• rm -rf build — deletes the entire build directory, including LLVM.
+You’ll need to rerun cmake -P lib/build-libs.cmake after this.

 Build Configuration